Skip to main content

 • Construction, mining and off-road trucking: From locating equipment, to measuring and improving asset allocation, GPS enables companies to increase return on their assets.
 Check out our posts on construction vehicle tracking and off-road equipment tracking.

 • Transportation: Logistics companies implement telematics systems to improve driver productivity and safety.
-A truck tracker can be used to support route optimization, fuel efficiency, driver safety and compliance.
+A truck tracker can be used to support route optimisation, fuel efficiency, driver safety and compliance.

 helicopter